alliance-genome/agr_db_backups/README.md

 }
 ```
 , or report a non-200 `StatusCode` or `"FunctionError": "Unhandled"` in its reported status on failure.
-The output of the function, which can contain more details on failure, can be found in the `output.file` file.
+The output of the function, which can contain more details on failure, can be found in the `lambda.output` file.